 Feeling sad once in a while is normal, but persistent sadness and lack of motivation are signs of clinical depression.
-If you’re feeling down and hopeless, contact Judy E. Vansiea, DNP, MA, MS, APRN, NPP, of Coping Nurse Practitioner in Psychiatry Services in Uniondale, New York.
+If you’re feeling down and hopeless, contact Judy E. Vansiea, DNP, MA, MS, APRN, NPP, of Coping Nurse Practitioner in Psychiatry Services in Kansas and Uniondale, New York.
 She has extensive experience supporting and counseling patients with depression to restore their quality of life and promote positive mental health.
 Don’t wait for depression to pass, call for a virtual or in-person appointment or book online today to get the support you need and deserve.
-Telehealth appointments are available for those residing in the boroughs of New York such as Bronx, Brooklyn, Manhattan, Queens and Staten Island.
-Services continue to be available as well to Nassau and Suffolk Counties and all residents of the state of New York; along with all college students needing services within New York.
+Telehealth appointments are available for those residing in Kansas and the boroughs of New York such as Bronx, Brooklyn, Manhattan, Queens and Staten Island.
+Services continue to be available as well to Nassau and Suffolk Counties and all residents of the state of New York and Kansas; along with all college students needing services within New York and Kansas.

 Depression isn’t just a temporary case of the blues.
 It’s a very real psychiatric disorder that can affect your relationships, work, and family life.

 Depression is characterized by feelings of sadness and loss of interest in the activities and things you used to love.

 If you experience depressive feelings for more than two weeks, contact Dr. Vansiea.
 These feelings may include: